-Start your first layer directly ontop of the first layer using the 630 bricks mortaring them down in the following pattern.
+Start your first layer directly ontop of the first layer using the (Yellow) 631 bricks mortaring them down in the following pattern.

 When using the airset mortar its best to only butter the first 4-5 cms of the inside of the brick as the mortar is only best used up to 5mm .
+This applies to both under the bricks and the sides

-The cement fondu is to be used on the extrior of the chamber bricks to fill in the larger gaps .
+The cement fondu mix is to be used on the exterior of the chamber bricks to fill in the larger gaps .